dsambrano/good_coding_practices/_posts/python/2022-10-03-virtual-environments.md

 pip install -r /path/to/requirements.txt
 ```

-Now, whenever you make a new project, after you install all the packages, you can run the `pip freeze` command to save them and the install them in your [virutal environment][ve] on your new machine.
+Now, whenever you make a new project, after you install all the packages, you can run the `pip freeze` command to save them and the install them in your [virutal environment][ve] on your new machine with `pip install -r`.
 Now, you have a replicated virtual environment and can run the code on the new machine with the same results!

 <!-- ## References -->